CEED/Laghos/README.md

 structure of the finite element spaces, the amount of data storage, memory transfers, and FLOPs are lower (especially for higher orders).

+The Laghos implementation includes support for hardware devices, such as GPUs, and programming models, such as CUDA, OCCA, RAJA and OpenMP, based on [MFEM](http://mfem.org), version 4.1 or later.
+These device backends are selectable at runtime, see the `-d/--device` command-line option.

 Other computational motives in Laghos include the following:

 - Support for unstructured meshes, in 2D and 3D, with quadrilateral and